kogakure/website-gatsby-stefanimhoff.de/content/posts/2014/website-typography/index.md

 The right choice of font, font size, weight, layout, sentence width, lead, letter-spacing, or many other things unconsciously affect the reader and thus transport the statement.
 Proper typography can support and reinforce a message that makes the wrong message even meaningless or ridiculous.

-I’ve always found typography fascinating, but only after reading the book <cite>[The Elements _of_ Typographic Style](http://www.amazon.de/gp/product/0881792128?ie=UTF8&camp=1638&creative=19454&creativeASIN=0881792128&linkCode=as2&tag=stefanimhoffde-21)</cite> by _Robert Bringhurst_ I studied the matter more deeply.
+I’ve always found typography fascinating, but only after reading the book <cite><AffiliateLink asin="0881792128">The Elements of Typographic Style</AffiliateLink></cite> by _Robert Bringhurst_ I studied the matter more deeply.
 There is a Web-adapted version of his book on the website [The Elements _of_ Typographic Style Applied _to the_ Web](http://webtypography.net/).

 <Row variant="variable" marginBottom>
   <AmazonBook asin="0881792128" />